 - Take Breaks: This is our most important tip.
 It is also the hardest to follow.
 Taking breaks from your smartphone can drastically reduce the amount of strain placed on your eyes.
 For every 20 minutes spent on your smartphone, spend at least 20 seconds looking away.
 During those 20 seconds, do your best to stare at something in the distance (20 feet away or more).

-Whether your vision problems start or go beyond your smartphone usage, your best move is to go to Eye Center of Texas, workplace of the top LASIK surgeons in Houston.
+In short, you can get eye damage from cell phone use.
+If you’re struggling with vision problems (be they caused by cell phone use or not) your best move is to go to Eye Center of Texas, workplace of the top LASIK surgeons in Houston.
 We have the answers to questions like “which eye surgery is best for me?” or “how do I prevent cataracts?” and know best how to start you down your path towards protected and improved vision.